How it works

 Remarkable Data Storage Software by StorPool

-StorPool is a next generation data storage software.
+StorPool is a next-generation data storage software.
 It pools the capacity and performance of attached local DAS devices (NVMe, SSD, HDD), from multiple standard servers, to create a single pool of shared block storage.
-StorPool works on a cluster of servers in a fully-distributed, shared-nothing architecture.
-All functions are performed by all of the servers on an equal peer basis.
+StorPool works on a cluster of servers in a fully distributed, shared-nothing architecture.
+All functions are performed by all servers on an equal peer basis.
 It works on standard servers running GNU/Linux.

-The software consists of two parts – a storage server (target) and a storage client (driver, initiator), that are installed on each physical server (host, node).
-Each host can be a storage server, a storage client, or both (i.e. a converged set up, converged infrastructure).
+StorPool software consists of two parts – a storage server (target) and a storage client (driver, initiator) that are installed on each physical server (host, node).
+Each host can be a storage server, a storage client, or both (i.e. a converged set up/ converged infrastructure).
 To storage clients, StorPool volumes appear as local block devices under /dev/storpool/*.
 Data on volumes can be read and written by all clients simultaneously and consistency is guaranteed through a synchronous replication protocol.
-The StorPool client communicates in parallel with all of the StorPool servers.
-Since our latest release we support other operating systems/hypervisors as clients of the StorPool storage system, through iSCSI.
-For the purpose we have developed scale-out & highly available iSCSI target.
+The StorPool client communicates in parallel with the StorPool servers.
+StorPool extends support to other operating systems/hypervisors as clients of the StorPool storage system through a scale-out and highly available iSCSI target developed for this purpose.

 StorPool provides standard block devices.
 One or more volumes can be created through the StorPool JSON API or CLI volume manager.
 Redundancy is provided by multiple copies (replicas) of the data, written synchronously across the cluster.
 Users can set the desired number of replication copies, we recommend 3 copies of the data.

 StorPool provides a very high degree of flexibility in volume management.
 Every disk that is added to a StorPool cluster adds capacity to the cluster, not just for new data, but also for existing data.
 StorPool does not impose any strict hierarchical storage structure that links and reflects to the underlying disks.
 It simply creates a single pool of data storage (global namespace), that utilises the full capacity and performance of a set of commodity drives.